Prometheus (software): Interoperability

 Prometheus focuses on the availability of the platform and basic operations.
 The metrics are typically stored for a few weeks.
-For long-term storage, the metrics can be streamed to remote storage solutions.
+For long-term storage, the metrics can be streamed to remote storage.

 Standardization into OpenMetrics

 There is an effort to promote Prometheus exposition format into a standard known as OpenMetrics.
-Some products adopted the format: InfluxData's TICK suite, InfluxDB, Google Cloud Platform, and DataDog.
+Some products adopted the format: InfluxData's TICK suite, InfluxDB, Google Cloud Platform, DataDog and New Relic.

-Usage

-Prometheus was first used in-house at SoundCloud, where it was developed, for monitoring their systems.
-The Cloud Native Computing Foundation has a number of case studies of other companies using Prometheus.
-These include digital hosting service DigitalOcean, digital festival DreamHack, and email and contact migration service ShuttleCloud.
-Separately, Pandora Radio has mentioned using Prometheus to monitor its data pipeline.